 MINIMUM IDENTIFIER REQUIREMENTS

-At least three of the following

-- Surname, forename and title of patient

-- Date of Birth & Age

-- Gender

-- Hospital/Clinic Number &/or Address

-- Name of referring consultant

-Additional Requirements

-- Date and time of specimen collection

-- Type of Sample(s)

-- Synopsis of clinical history (and any previous histological samples)

-- Destination of report

-- Preferred method of report

-transmission (email, fax or postal address to be provided on the form)
+MINIMUM IDENTIFIER REQUIREMENTS At least three of the following Surname, forename and title of patient Date of Birth & Age Gender Hospital/Clinic Number &/or Address Name of referring consultant Additional Requirements Date and time of specimen collection Type of Sample(s), If multiple samples are taken, label the specimen containers with the specimen description followed by the sequence numbers 1, 2, 3, etc. Synopsis of clinical history (and any previous histological samples) Destination of report Preferred method of report transmission (email, fax or postal address to be provided on the form)

-- Payment Details
+Payment Details

-The sample and request form information must match, otherwise we will return the form and/or the specimen for amendment/completion in order to ensure patient safety and compliance with ISO 15189 standards.
-We realise this may be inconvenient at times but hope that you understand we have to take all necessary precautions to ensure there are no errors.
+The sample and request form information must match.
+Otherwise, the form and/or specimen will be returned for amendment or completion to ensure patient safety and compliance with ISO 15189 standards.
+While this may be inconvenient, it is essential to take these precautions to prevent errors.